 Bryan moved with his wife and three-year old son to Vermont in 2017 to take advantage of an active outdoor lifestyle.
 He has taught and worked as a researcher at the college level for over a decade and is now excited for a new chapter in life working with student athletes.
 In general, Bryan loves anything to do with mountains and hence his education background.

 Bryan has travelled the world and lived in various parts of the U.S. and Switzerland.
 Now settled into Mendon, VT, his primary passion is mountain biking mixed with occasional hiking and rock climbing.
 He often tells people that he moved here to ski in the off-season, but secretly cannot wait to get on his snowboard.

 - Indiana University of Pennsylvania: B.S.
 Geoscience

 - Syracuse University: Ph.D.
 Earth Science (Geochemistry)

-Steve taught math at Thetford Academy from 2004-2015.
-He has experience teaching trigonometry, geometry, algebra 1+2, connected math, pre-algebra, pre-geometry, business math, consumer math, computer skills, applied math, integrated math 1+2; financial literacy and economics.
+Steve came to OMS in 2015 after working in technology companies and teaching math in Upper Valley schools from 2001-2015.
+He has taught trigonometry, geometry, algebra 1+2, connected math, business math, consumer math, computer skills, applied math, integrated math; physics, economics and financial literacy.

-Steve also has been a ski coach for Quechee and a soccer coach for Dartmouth women’s club team.
-He rides a bike often, is married to a psychotherapist and NH legislator, and has three children and two grandchildren.
+Steve also coaches ski racing for Quechee and soccer for the Dartmouth women’s club team.
+He rides a bike often, is married to a psychotherapist and NH senator and has three children and five grandchildren.

 - Dartmouth College: BS Physics and Engineering